Back to: Home

 Now, switching back to "All people" and: "All absences"

-You can see (at the bottom of the grid) the totals for each day, including with and without dismissals.
+You can see (at the bottom of the grid) the totals for each day, including with and without excused absences.

-Any dismissed absences show in lighter gray, and crossed out.
+Any excused absences show in lighter grey, and crossed out.

-When you mouse over each dismissed absence, you'll see the explanation added by the manager who approved the absence dismissal.
+When you mouse over each excused absence, you'll see the explanation added by the manager who excused the absence.

 2. And finally, you'll see that person's timesheet for that day.